-Substance Abuse Laws, Acts, and Regulations in the United States
+Substance Abuse Laws, Acts, and Legislation in the United States

 Insurance regulations treat mental health and substance abuse services as essential health benefits.